Frigyes Schulek: Professorship

 In 1903, following Imre Steindl's death, Schulek was appointed professor of medieval architecture at the Technical University of Budapest, a post he held until 1913.
 He became a corresponding member of the Hungarian Academy of Sciences in 1895 and was made an honorary member in 1917.

 Architectural designs

 His other restorations include the town hall of Lőcse (now Levoča, Slovakia) and churches at Ákos (now Acâș in Romania), Karcsa and Pozsony (now Bratislava, Slovakia).

 Of the few buildings Schulek designed himself, most are in the Neo-Romanesque style.
 These include the Calvinist Reformed Church (1880–83) in Szeged and the Elisabeth Lookout (1908–10) at János-hegy, Budapest.
 Between 1895 and 1903 Schulek designed corridors, terraces and towers to connect still-extant portions of the hill fortress behind Matthias Church.
 Known as the Fisherman's Bastion (Halászbástya), the viewpoint has become a city landmark.

 His 1909 design for the Votive Church of Szeged (Fogadalmi templom), a twin-spired structure with red-brick façades and white stone trim, was modified by Ernő Foerk, and construction was completed by 1930.

 Personal life

 He married Johanna Riecke.
-They had together five children - four daughters and a son:
+They had together five children.